Chipotle Mexican Grill: Menu

 When asked in 2007 about expanding the menu, Steve Ells said, "[I]t's important to keep the menu focused, because if you just do a few things, you can ensure that you do them better than anybody else."
 Chipotle also offers a children's menu.
-Most restaurants sell beer and margaritas in addition to soft drinks and fruit drinks.
+Some restaurants sell beer and margaritas in addition to soft drinks and fruit drinks.

 The majority of food is prepared in each restaurant.
 Some exceptions are the beans and carnitas, which are prepared at a central kitchen in Chicago, Illinois.
 None of the restaurants have freezers, microwave ovens, or can openers.

 The chain experimented with breakfast foods at two airports in the Washington (D.C.) metropolitan area but decided against expanding the menu in that direction.
 Starting in 2009, selected restaurants had offered a pozole soup, which has since been discontinued.
 Starting in 2009, Chipotle tested a vegan chicken product (made by Gardein) called "Garden Blend" in various cities but discontinued it in 2010.

 In 2013, Chipotle began testing the tofu-based "sofritas" option (made by Hodo Soy) in Northern California restaurants; following its successful trial, it was rolled out nation-wide in 2014.